Problems and results on 1-cross intersecting set pair systems: Abstract

 The notion of cross intersecting set pair system of size $m$, $\Big(\{A_i\}_{i=1}^m, \{B_i\}_{i=1}^m\Big)$ with $A_i\cap B_i=\emptyset$ and $A_i\cap B_j\ne\emptyset$, was introduced by Bollob\'as and it became an important tool of extremal combinatorics.
 His classical result states that $m\le {a+b\choose a}$ if $|A_i|\le a$ and $|B_i|\le b$ for each $i$.

 Our central problem is to see how this bound changes with the additional condition $|A_i\cap B_j|=1$ for $i\ne j$.
 Such a system is called $1$-cross intersecting.
-We show that the maximum size of a $1$-cross intersecting set pair system is \begin{itemize}
+We show that these systems are related to perfect graphs, clique partitions of graphs, and finite geometries.
+We prove that their maximum size is \begin{itemize}

 \item at least $5^{n/2}$ for $n$ even, $a=b=n$,

 \item equal to $\bigl(\lfloor\frac{n}{2}\rfloor+1\bigr)\bigl(\lceil\frac{n}{2}\rceil+1\bigr)$ if $a=2$ and $b=n\ge 4$,

 \item at most $|\cup_{i=1}^m A_i|$,